The MusicACT Mentorship applications have closed for 2025. Keep an eye out for mentoring opportunities in 2026.

 2025 Mentors

-• Austin Buckett (UTILITY, TRACKWORK)
+• Austin Benjamin (UTILITY, TRACKWORK)

-UTILITY aka Austin Buckett is a Sydney-based composer, producer and founder/director of local label Trackwork.
+UTILITY aka Austin Benjamin is a Sydney-based composer, producer and founder/director of local label Trackwork.
 His work has brought together some of the finest underground artists from across the world including Kelman Duran (US), Brodinski (France), Mall Grab, Logic1000, Formation Boyz (South Africa), and Clementaum (Brazil) to work with local and diverse Australian artists in rap, club and electronic music.

 UTILITY’s work reaches beyond solely producing music to developing both the sonic and visual branding of projects with innovating local, emerging artists and producers across multiple genres, with collaborators including: Vv Pete, T Breezy, Walkerboy, Snoee Badman, Jesswar, Gino October, Lil Jaye, Eco$ystem, Sevy, Bayang, DoloRRes, Cherry Chola and Mali